 Grab some paper and follow easy steps to make a simple, looks-like-you-and-a-child-under-8 made-it basket.
 Then, fill the little basket with flowers and, if you like, a treat or two.
 The flowers can be wild or even paper and child-like, too—the goal is to spread some spring cheer and to delight your neighbor.
-The part our girls like best comes on May Day morning, when you sneak over and leave the basket on your neighbor’s porch, stoop or doorstep.
-The part I like best is conducting a family act of random kindness for which we get no immediate credit but a great deal of joy.
+The best part is on May Day morning, when you sneak over and leave the basket on your neighbor’s porch, stoop or doorstep.
+It’s a family act of random kindness for which we get no immediate credit—but a great deal of joy.

-As you walk through each step, talk with kids, even 1-2 year olds, about what your neighbors might like or how getting your basket might make them feel.
-This practice with thinking about and acting on another person’s point of view develops empathy, a skill kids will need to form strong relationships and navigate social dynamics.
+As you walk through each step, talk with kids of all ages about what your neighbors might like or how getting your basket might make them feel.
+Thinking about and acting on another person’s point of view develops empathy, a skill kids will need to form strong relationships and navigate social dynamics.
 Quite simply, it also connects kids to their neighbors, making those adults more familiar and creating a sense of community that we so often lack these days.
-Even if you have a very young one, he or she can participate in the process by picking or holding flowers, a marvelous sensory experience, and just observing you take time to give something lovely to someone else—what better modeling can we do for kids?
+Even if you have a very young one, he or she can participate in the process by picking or holding flowers, a marvelous sensory experience, and observing you take time to give something lovely to someone else.
+What better modeling can we do for kids?
 If your family is like ours, you’ll gain a new tradition too!